-Faculty being evaluated for tenure and promotion (to Associate or Full Professor) who were tripartite for some period but moved to a permanent bipartite contract will be evaluated on the research component in proportion to the time that they were tripartite.
-For example, in the six years to tenure, if a faculty member was tripartite for three years and bipartite for the other three years, he/she will be expected to have secured half the required research units; and a faculty member standing for Full Professor after being in rank as an Associate for eight years who has spent two years as a tripartite faculty and six as bipartite will be required to have produced one quarter of the research units for promotion to Full Professor.
+Faculty being evaluated for tenure and promotion (to Associate or Full Professor) that were tripartite for some period but moved to a permanent bipartite contract will be evaluated on the research component in proportion to the time that they were tripartite.
+For example, in the six years to tenure, if a faculty member was tripartite for three years and bipartite for the other three years, they will be expected to have secured half the required research units; and a faculty member standing for Full Professor after being in rank as an Associate for eight years who has spent two years as a tripartite faculty and six as bipartite will be required to have produced one quarter of the research units for promotion to Full Professor.

-Tripartite Faculty Who Substitute Other Activities for the Research Component of their Permanent Tripartite Workload

-Similarly, those faculty who remain permanently on a tripartite track but choose to substitute other activities for the research component, or who negotiate such as part of their workload, will also be subject to the same specific combination of publications and scholarship for promotion and tenure.
+Tripartite Faculty Who Substitute Other Activities for the Research Component of their Permanent Tripartite Workload also be subject to the same specific combination of publications and scholarship for promotion and tenure.
 No other activity can be substituted for research.

+Similarly, those faculty who remain permanently on a tripartite track but choose to substitute other activities for the research component, or who negotiate such as part of their workload, will